Dutch heraldry: Civic heraldry

 A depiction of the coat of arms of Amsterdam.

 Dutch civic heraldry is regulated by the High Council of Nobility (Hoge Raad van Adel), which grants the arms of provinces, municipalities, water boards, Roman Catholic dioceses and Roman Catholic basilicas.
+In 1817, it also granted arms to the Dutch Jewish Religious Community.

+The High Council of Nobility also regulated arms of seignories until 1919, having lost their status under public law and having become subject to private law in 1848, although there were occasional instances of the granting or confirmation of seigneurial coats of arms thereafter.
+A lawsuit filed in 2025 by the owner of seigneurial rights to compel the High Council of Nobility to confirm the coat of arms of her seigneurial estate, however, confirmed that the council is not obligated to do so.

 Most Dutch civic arms were originally recorded and confirmed in the years following the establishment of the Kingdom of the Netherlands in 1815, when mayors were asked to send in the coat of arms traditionally used.
 Some coats of arms recorded at that time were based on seals.
 In instances where the original tincture of the arms was unknown or unclear, the arms were blazoned in the ‘national tinctures’ or and azure, the colours of the royal arms.
 In the twentieth century, the faulty blazon of a number of these arms was subsequently corrected, when historical colours became clear or charges turned out to be misinterpreted.